g-hundal/g-hundal.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Public Policy at the University of Chicago.
-My research lies at the intersection of development, behavioral, and labor economics.
-I study how information, norms, and visible traits shape education and labor-market outcomes in low-income settings.
+I work in development, labor, and behavioral economics, studying how inequality restricts access to opportunity and evaluating interventions that improve mobility in low-income labor markets.

 **I am on the 2025–26 academic job market.**